Haptigation-Student-Project/Documentation/docs/Software/Google Apps Script/unsubscribe-newsletter-automation.md

 ## Troubleshooting
 ### "No Contact Groups found"

-Check if you have enabled the People API
+- Check if you have enabled the People API

-Make sure you have at least one Contact Group in Google Contacts
+- Make sure you have at least one Contact Group in Google Contacts

-Check that `contactLabel` exactly matches your label (case-sensitive!)
+- Check that `contactLabel` exactly matches your label (case-sensitive!)

 ### "Label not found"

-Go to Google Contacts and create the label manually
+- Go to Google Contacts and create the label manually

-The name must exactly match `contactLabel` in CONFIG
+- The name must exactly match `contactLabel` in CONFIG

-Run `listNewsletterContacts()` to see available labels
+- Run `listNewsletterContacts()` to see available labels

 ### "No draft found"

-Ensure the draft subject is exact: `Unsubscribe Newsletter Draft - DO NOT DELETE`
+- Ensure the draft subject is exact: `Unsubscribe Newsletter Draft - DO NOT DELETE`

-Watch for spaces and typos
+- Watch for spaces and typos

-Make sure the draft hasn't been accidentally deleted
+- Make sure the draft hasn't been accidentally deleted

 ### No confirmation email received

-Check the spam folder
+- Check the spam folder

-Verify the email address in the test run
+- Verify the email address in the test run

-Ensure the draft is correctly formatted
+- Ensure the draft is correctly formatted

-Enable `debugMode: true` for detailed logs
+- Enable `debugMode: true` for detailed logs

 ### "Contact not found in newsletter list"

-Email must match exactly (case-insensitive)
+- Email must match

-Contact must be in the specified Contact Group
+- Contact must be in the specified Contact Group

-Run `listNewsletterContacts()` to see all members
+- Run `listNewsletterContacts()` to see all members

-Check if the contact has multiple email addresses
+- Check if the contact has multiple email addresses

 ### Form response not deleted

-Ensure `formID` in CONFIG is correct
+- Ensure `formID` in CONFIG is correct

-Check if the script has permissions for the form
+- Check if the script has permissions for the form

-Not critical - unsubscribe still works
+- Not critical - unsubscribe still works

 ### Images not appearing in email

-Images must be embedded via URL (not as file attachments)
+- Images must be embedded via URL (not as file attachments)

-Gmail sometimes blocks inline images - recipients may need to click "Show images"
+- Gmail sometimes blocks inline images - recipients may need to click "Show images"

 ---